shabiel/ewd-vista/README.md

 $ cp node_modules/qewd/example/qewd-gtm.js ./qewd.js
 ````

-Edit qewd.js; include something like the following:
+Edit qewd.js; include something like the following (make sure you use GT.M or Cache as appropriate):

 ````
 var config = {